Emergent SU(N) symmetry in disordered SO(N) spin chains

 \emph{Acknowledgment - }We thank Gabe Aeppli for discussions.
 VLQ and PLSL contributed equally to this work.
-VLQ acknowledges financial support from the NSF Grant No. DMR-1555163 and the National High Magnetic Field Laboratory through DMR-1157490, the State of Florida and the Aspen Center for Physics, supported by NSF grant PHY-1607611, for hospitality.
+VLQ acknowledges financial support from the National High Magnetic Field Laboratory through grant DMR-1157490, the State of Florida and the Aspen Center for Physics, supported by NSF grant PHY-1607611, for hospitality.
 PLSL is supported by the Canada First Research Excellence Fund.
 JAH and EM acknowledge financial support from FAPESP, CNPq and Capes.

+\emph{Author contributions - }V.L.Q. and P.L.S.L. performed the necessary calculations, with inputs of E.M. and J.A.H.
+All the authors participated in the discussions of the results.
+E.M. and J.A.H. suggested the connections with higher-order susceptibilities.
+The manuscript was written with the equal collaboration of all authors.